Biden declares emergency over lead in water in US Virgin Islands

 “On a personal level, it’s been frightening and frustrating,” said resident Frandelle Gerard, executive director of Crucian Heritage and Nature Tourism, Inc.

-Officials told residents to stop using their taps and began distributing bottled water.
+Officials told residents to stop using their taps and began distributing vouchers for bottled water.
 Lead can have devastating effects on childhood development, behavior and IQ scores.

 But experts consulted by The Associated Press said the frightening results may be false because they came from testing that does not meet EPA standards.